haystack/picker/README.md

 26. For some reason, the classes are interspersing themselves in between the blocks of time.
 WHY????
 Gotta fix.
 Took a look, pixel colors might be caused by using the same color for multiple classes.
 Fix that and then see if this bug still exists.<br>
 27. clicking on class and having the class show up in the search filter not working when doing another function: heisenbug?
 I can't reproduce the bug anymore, oh well...  <br>
 28. add HKN and course evaluations ratings <br>
+29. add preregistration but only make it visible during times when preregistration is open. to look for example code, look at previous code in class-related.<br>
+30. On second thought maybe add back bookspicker for each class under class descriptions